Strengthening our approach

 Improving our use of data

 UKRI is committed to transparency of and accountability for where our funding goes, and how funding decisions are made.
-We believe it is important to analyse the data we have regarding the diversity of applicants and awardees of funding decisions, and to use findings to guide our actions in support of equality, diversity and inclusion in research and innovation.
+We believe that it is important to analyse the data we have regarding the diversity of applicants and awardees of funding decisions, and to use findings to guide our actions in support of equality, diversity and inclusion in research and innovation.